google/dart-neats/typed_sql/doc/03_writing_queries.md

 You must always provide `Order.ascending` or `Order.descending` for entries in the return value from the callback in `.orderBy`.
 You can sort by any `Expr<Comparable>`, typically `Expr<int>`, `Expr<double>`, `Expr<DateTime>`, `Expr<String>`, or, `Expr<bool>`.

-Again, you can sort by expressions other than just fields, including subqueries, but you might want to consider the performance implications before using a subquery for ordering.
+You can sort by arbitrary expressions not just fields, including subqueries, but you might want to consider the performance implications before using a complex subquery for ordering.

 ## Limit and offset with `.limit` and `.offset`